 The ability to recycle packaging is increasingly important to consumers and sustainability in general.

-In an early 2020 global survey of pet owners, Euromonitor found that 60% chose “recyclable” as a trustworthy product label claim, over related claims such as eco-friendly and locally sourced, both close to 55%, and sustainably produced at nearly 50%.
+In an early 2020 global survey of pet owners, Euromonitor found that 60% chose “recyclable” as a trustworthy product label claim.
+This is over related claims such as eco-friendly and locally sourced, both close to 55%, and sustainably produced at nearly 50%.

-Although recyclable packaging is widely available and accessible, for customers of our brands, taking the time to research their local council’s recycling strategies to enable disposing of packaging properly is something that only the general public can instigate.
+Although recyclable packaging is widely available and accessible, for customers of our brands, taking the time to research their local council’s recycling strategies to enable the proper disposal of packaging is something that only the general public can instigate.

-Currently, the process required to recycle some plastics is not as widely available at local waste management facilities as we’d hoped.
-As early adopters of the recyclable mono-material technology, it is clear that the infrastructure is still not quite there yet but we are heading in the right direction.
+Currently, the process required to recycle some plastics is not widely available at local waste management facilities.
+As early adopters of the recyclable mono material technology, it is clear that the infrastructure is still not quite there yet.
+However, we are heading in the right direction.

-Ready2Recycle can combat this by creating the demand for recycling by its users, forcing councils to see that demand and cater for it.
-Some supermarkets now have bins for soft plastics which allow for recycling, but we think that households should also have their own soft plastics recycling bins that are collected.
+Ready2Recycle can combat this by creating the demand for recycling among its users.
+This is forcing councils to see the demand and cater for it.
+Some supermarkets now have bins for soft plastics.
+These allow for recycling, but we think that households should also have their own soft plastics recycling bins.

 Which Sustainable Solutions can Law Print provide?